- Options: MA Composition, PG Dip Composition, PG Cert Composition (Please note, this course was previously MMus Composition)

 How will I be assessed?

 The majority of the assessment is based on your creative work, including compositions for specified visiting musicians and projects where you decide what to write.
 You’ll also produce work that assesses your professional and academic skills, including making a website, preparing a funding application, and research into an area of practice that links to your work.
+MA composers will typically offer a range of more varied work that is directed in part by the opportunities afforded by the course.
+MRes composers will typically offer a portfolio of work articulated as a single project that is supported by a clear research context.

 How will I be taught?

-Each module has a weekly seminar which is either specific to the MA Composition or, for core skills, shared with the other courses.
+Each module has a weekly seminar which is either specific to the MA/MRes Composition or, for core skills, shared with the other courses.
 You’ll also have a weekly tutorial during teaching weeks.
 Throughout the year we bring in visitors to talk about their work, and a professional ensemble join us to play one of your compositions.

 Work placements, industry links and internships